Currently Offered Courses - Fall 2024

 Analyzes the urban economy.
 Topics include: economic reasons for the existence of cities; the theory of urban spatial structure; the effects of taxation on housing decisions; the economics of freeway congestion; economics analysis of local public goods and services; economic analysis of rent control, slum policies and land-use controls.
 Same as FIN 414.
 3 undergraduate hours.
 3 or 4 graduate hours.
 Prerequisite: ECON 302.

-ECON 418 - Health Economics
+ECON 415 - Environmental Economics

 ECON 420 - International Economics